dwkerwin/powershell_profile/README.md

 ### Helper Functions and Aliases

 Most of the helpful enhancements and aliaases are in the poshenhance.ps1 file in the autoload-scripts directory.
-There is also a small collection of AWS helper functions in `awshelpers.ps1`, which of course has the AWSPowerShell module as a dependency.

 ### Powershell Version Compatibility